The Call of Volubilis

 That’s how Amran’s new life began.
 The next morning, he joined five other boys at the gladiator school.
 Here’s what they got:

-• A wooden practice sword• Simple sandals• A plain tunic• Two meals each day• A small room to sleep in
+• A small room to sleep in

 Training was harder than anything Amran had ever done.
 They woke before sunrise.
 They ran laps around the arena.
 They practiced with heavy wooden swords until their arms felt like soup.